This integration allows you to push your features, activities and requirements in Aha! into Gitlab and get status

-- If sending labels, updates to the label on the GitLab issue will update the Aha! status
+- If you are sending labels, updates to the label on the GitLab issue will update the Aha! status.

 Create the integration

 - Enter your GitLab Personal Access Token.
 You can create a Personal Access Token via the GitLab API as well.

 - If you are using GitLab 9 or greater on your own server please enter your server URL ending with "/v4", with no trailing slash (e.g. https://example.com/api/v4).
 If you are using an earlier version of GitLab your URL should end with "/v3."
 If you are using gitlab.com leave the Server URL field empty.

 - Click the Test connection button.

 - After a short delay, you will be able to choose the project that the issues will be created in when sent from Aha!

 - Set your desired feature and requirement mappings from Aha! to GitLab.